 Our details want to be at a scale.
 So I'm looking at the drawing and saying, Okay, what is this?
 Here is a wall.
 Here is roof.

 I'm going to say Move Window, from over here down to here, just get it in the area.
-I'm going to Erase Window this out.
-Zoom extents.
+I'm going to erase using a window selection in this area.
+Zoom Extents.

 I'm going to go into Layers.
 I'm going to go, ooh, we have some layers we're going to have to purge out of here.
 You can see that we have some bound XREFs that are in this drawing, but A text, I will make it my current layer, and I will make its color 120.